Interview by Devorah Ostrov (with help from Michelle Castro)

 I don't actually understand a couple of those comments.
 But just because he claims to have seen a perfectly normal watchband jump up and down doesn't make Ginger "crazy."
 And just because he might have seen a UFO doesn't necessarily mean he's "odd."
 And when he doesn't call when the record company says he will, I don't automatically think he's "difficult."
 Well, OK maybe I do.
 Just a little.

-I decide not to waste time with small talk and jump straight in...
+I decide not to waste time with small talk and dive straight in...

 Ginger: I think [the British music press] are just desperate for an angle.
 They try to invent a personality to write about.
 The thing is, I haven't actually met a lot of journalists, just these people who pretend to be journalists.
 A good journalist takes a point and elaborates on it; takes the ball down a different way.
 But a lot of journalists are too involved with themselves and their own opinions.
 No, I have no problem with journalists...
 I'd just like to meet a few.